karlcap8/inst326-team-project/docs/Architecture.md

 ## **System Architecture Document**

 This Architecture document explains the inheritance hierarchy, polymorphism decisions, design patterns, and composition structures used in our **Survey Data Cleaning & Validation Pipeline**.
-It is modeled after the “Garden Management System – Architecture Diagram” example provided by our instructor.
-As requested, the structure and explanations parallel that example.
-(Reference: :contentReference[oaicite:0]{index=0})

 ---